UniMath/agda-unimath/src/foundation/mere-embeddings.lagda.md

   transitive-mere-emb
 ```

-### Assuming excluded middle, if there are mere embeddings between `A` and `B` in both directions, then there is a mere equivalence between them.
+### Assuming excluded middle, if there are mere embeddings between `A` and `B` in both directions, then there is a mere equivalence between them

 ```agda
 antisymmetric-mere-emb :